Matilda II: North Africa 1940 to 1942

-Up to early 1942, in the war in North Africa, the Matilda proved highly effective against Italian and German tanks, although vulnerable to the larger calibre and medium calibre anti-tank guns.
+Up to early 1942, in the North African campaign the Matilda proved highly effective against Italian and German tanks, although vulnerable to the larger calibre and medium calibre anti-tank guns.

 In late 1940, during Operation Compass, Matildas of the British 7th Armoured Division wreaked havoc among the Italian forces in Egypt.
 The Italians were equipped with L3 tankettes and M11/39 medium tanks, neither of which had any chance against the Matildas.
 Italian gunners were to discover that the Matildas were impervious to a wide assortment of artillery.
 Matildas continued to confound the Italians as the British pushed them out of Egypt and entered Libya to take Bardia and Tobruk.
 Even as late as November 1941, German infantry combat reports show the impotence of ill-equipped infantry against the Matilda.

 Ultimately, in the rapid manoeuvre warfare often practised in the open desert of North Africa, the Matilda's low speed and unreliable steering mechanism became major problems.
 Another snag was the lack of a high-explosive shell (the appropriate shell existed but was not issued).
 When the German Afrika Korps arrived in North Africa, the 88 mm anti-aircraft gun was again pressed into service against the Matilda, causing heavy losses during Operation Battleaxe, when sixty-four Matildas were lost.
 The arrival of the more powerful 5 cm Pak 38 and 7.5 cm Pak 40 anti-tank guns also provided a means for the German infantry to engage Matilda tanks at combat ranges.
 Nevertheless, during Operation Crusader Matilda tanks of 1st and 32nd Army Tank Brigades were instrumental in the break-out from Tobruk and the capture of the Axis fortress of Bardia.
 The operation was decided by the infantry tanks, after the failure of the cruiser tanks of the 7th Armoured Division to overcome the Axis tank forces in the open desert.